Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Experiments

-We test the extend to which GFSVI can incorporate prior knowledge specified via a GP prior by considering the problem of modeling ocean currents in the Gulf of Mexico.
-We are given $20$ two-dimensional velocity vectors collected from ocean drifter buoys, and we are interested in estimating ocean currents.
-We use the GulfDrifters dataset \citep{lilly2021GulfDrifters} and we follow the setup by \citet{shalashilin2024GPocean}.
-We compare our GFSVI to a GP and to TFSVI.
-We incorporate known physical properties of fluid motions by applying the Helmholtz decomposition to the GP prior \citep{berlinghieri2023gaussian} as well as to the neural networks.
+\paragraph{Ocean current modeling.} We measure how well GFSVI can incorporate knowledge specified via a GP prior on real-world data by considering the problem of modeling ocean currents in the Gulf of Mexico.
+We follow the setup by \citet{shalashilin2024GPocean} and use the GulfDrifters dataset \citep{lilly2021GulfDrifters} to estimate ocean currents from $20$ $2$-dimensional velocity vectors collected from drifter buoys.
+We embed physical properties of fluid motions into the GP prior and to the neural networks by applying the Helmholtz decomposition \citep{berlinghieri2023gaussian,cinquin2024fsplaplace}.
+We compare our GFSVI to a GP, to TFSVI and to VIP.
 More details can be found in \cref{app:sec_ocean_current_details}.

-Results are shown in \cref{tab:ocean_current} and in \cref{fig:ocean_current}.
-We find that incorporating prior knowledge via an informative GP prior in GFSVI improves expected log-likelihood (Log-like.) and mean squared-error (MSE) over weight-space priors in TFSVI.
-However, for this relatively small dataset, exact GP inference is still possible, and it outperforms both BNN-based predictions.
-This suggests that the physically motivated GP describes the true fluid dynamics well enough that the additional inductive bias introduced by a neural network hurts performance rather than helping it.
-In the following, we consider experiments with larger datasets (making exact GP inference computationally infeasible in many cases), and where structural prior knowledge in function space exists but is not derived from strict laws of nature.
+We find that incorporating knowledge via an informative GP prior in GFSVI improves performance over weight-space priors in TFSVI and VIP (see \cref{tab:ocean_current} and \cref{fig:ocean_current}).
+However, the GP outperforms both BNNs, which suggests that the physically motivated kernel describes the fluid dynamics well enough that the additional inductive bias introduced by a neural network hurts performance rather than helping it.
+In the following, we consider experiments with larger datasets (making exact GP inference computationally infeasible in many cases), and where structural prior knowledge in function space exists but is not derived from laws of nature.